 - Great Alpine Highway

 - Southern Scenic Route

 Remember, it isn’t all about the destination.
-You can make the most out of your time spent in the car by preparing for the long journey ahead.
+Half the fun is getting there!
+You can make the most out of your journey, if you are well prepared.